365-2-50

 Saturday 10th August 2024

 Gingernut is funny.
 Julie went off to Sainsbury's shopping today.
 He doesn't like us going out and has developed a routine of watching us drive off, and more often than once waiting for us when return.
 Anyway he went out and stayed here on the path until Julie returned whereupon he greeted her, meowing loudly and came in with her to be fed.
-Given Gingernut is a rescue kitten and was missing from his owners for five years, he's really bonded with us and doesn't like us leaving him.
+Given Gingernut is a rescue kitten and was missing from his owners for five years before he found us, he's really bonded with us and doesn't like us leaving him at all.
 Which is nice as I don't like leaving him either.
 He's lovely and at 15 or so I hope we have many more years with him.

 Friday 9 August 2024